Your rights as a personal information provider

 Personal information provided for contact is used to contact you and provide you with the assistance you require.

-Personal data provided under the team is used for recruitment.
+Personal data provided under Join us page is used for recruitment.

 Personal data may be transferred to companies within the Company's group.
 Other companies within the Group may individually be responsible in accordance with the terms and conditions applicable to each service or function and according to national law applicable to such company.